Ansh757/project-git-good/deliverable-1/planning.md

 ## Product Details

 #### Q1: What is the product?
+We are establishing a website, intended to be used on mobile devices, to allow for an exploration of points of interest through a guided hike for Arrowhead Provincial Park.
+Our partner is John Leadston — the park supervisor who is looking to enhance the user experience while not disrupting the natural environment.
+The problem we are solving is allowing interested park visitors to learn more about features that the park offers, without needing a tour guide, who some people are still uncomfortable with having due to the pandemic.
+The plan is for the website to display a map of the park.
+Interesting features of the park, such as trillium flowers, will be plotted on the map.
+These plotted points will not specify what exactly can be seen there.
+It will, however, have a general idea of what is there.
+In the trillium flowers example, the point on the map would say _Flowers_ as opposed to trillium.
+Once a user gets to the point, which will be identified using geolocation, a short textual and audio passage (30-45 seconds) will be played which describes the speacial feature at that location.

  > Short (1 - 2 min' read)
  * Start with a single sentence, high-level description of the product.